 Jaime Sánchez, Jr.

 Prior to Princeton, Sánchez worked as a Research Analyst for the Service Employees International Union (SEIU) in Washington, DC.
-Sánchez was the first in his family to attend college, and received his B.A. in history at the University of Chicago through the Questbridge National College Match Scholarship.
-His B.A. thesis, “Contested Constituency: Latino Politics and Panethnic Identity Formation in the 1983 Chicago Mayoral Election of Harold Washington,” was the winner of the University of Chicago's Cox-Just Prize and is published in the University’s journal Chicago Studies.
+He was the first in his family to attend college, and received his B.A. with Honors in History from the University of Chicago in 2015.
 Born and raised in Fresno, California, Sánchez is the proud son of Mexican immigrants.